@National Conservation Training Center (NCTC)

-The Student Climate & Conservation Congress (Sc3) is a week-long leadership training program convened annually at the U.S. Fish and Wildlife’s National Conservation Training Center (NCTC), the nation’s heart of environmental and climate leadership, located in Shepherdstown, West Virginia.
+Training extraordinary youth leaders since 2008, Sc3 is a week-long leadership program that is convened annually at the U.S. Fish and Wildlife Service’s National Conservation Training Center (NCTC), the nation’s heart of environmental and climate leadership, located in Shepherdstown, West Virginia.

 We focus on developing three pillars of environmental leadership in our students.
 What is environmental leadership?